olwend/ECSD-tech-test/solution-notes.md

     - I changed option on elem.scrollIntoView to change behavior:smooth to behavior:instant.
     - I added an id to several elements which made locating them easier.
-    - I updated the AnswerTable.jsx line 88 to "challenge 2" as there is a typo
+    - I updated the AnswerTable.jsx line 88 to "challenge 2" as there is a typo line 88, line 56 clarifies this should be 2.

 ## Future Improvements for test robustness and better practice

-  - Use helpers to pull out common functionality e.g. rendering of challenge page
+  - Use helpers to pull out common functionality e.g. rendering of challenge page, shut down of listeners and browsers.
   - This would facilitate smaller files split by 'describe' groups and functions for separation of concerns.
 Jest can parallel run these for speed.
-  - Given more knowledge of selenium and it's interaction with java script I am sure there are more appropriate functions/ commands.
-  - I have not given attention to performance and timings and have seen sporadic unexpected failures which could be investigated.
+  - I have seen sporadic failures.
 The tests can be made more resilient with better use of promises via async/await or by adding 'timeouts' at key points.
   - I would add exceptions to the tests to ensure that a real failure can be distinguished from a timing or environment issue.